sirikon/venue/README.md

 - Talk voting with comment
 - Talk question submission
 - Global voting summary for admins
-- Single-talk voting summary for speakers
+- (To Do) Single-talk voting summary for speakers

 ## Requirements